paulklemm/regression-heatmap-paper/Cover Letter.md

 <i><font color='green'>

-  * The paragraph was moved from the paper into the help page of the prototype in order to shorten the paper.
+  * The paragraph was moved from the paper to the help page of the prototype in order to shorten the paper.

 </i></font>